“That’s why New York is so great.”

 “Everyone you care about can despise you, and you can still find a bagel so good, nothing else matters.”
 As the Amazon original series The Marvelous Mrs. Maisel, about a housewife-turned-comedienne, zips around from the Upper West Side to Midtown to the Village, it reads like a love letter to 1950s New York.

-The show spends much of its time, especially in the first season, at real-life locations in and around Greenwich Village.
+With the fourth season just ended and a final fifth season on the way, the show spends much of its time at real-life locations in and around Greenwich Village, though it ventures around the city quite a bit.
 You can see many of the following spots on our Greenwich Village scavenger hunts for public and private groups.
+For a full tour of all things Maisel in Manhattan, check out the Marvelous Mrs. Maisel Sites Tour by our friends at On Locations Tours.

 The Gaslight Cafe